rseah145/smw-term2/lesson_4_part_2/Practical.md

 ![image](../images/Pasted%20image%2020230705222314.png)
 ![image](../images/Pasted%20image%2020230705222459.png)

-In GPMC, a new GPO is made "DisableUSBWin10GPO"
+In GPMC, a new GPO is made "DisableUSBWin10GPO" (right-click GPOs -> New GPO)